All Episodes

 How contagious is an illness, and we can grade that.

-Smallpox or measles has a reproductive value of 16, 17, and The common cold has a value of six, which means you'll infect six other people with your common cold virus, and influenza and this coronavirus are in the range of two to three.
+The common cold has a value of 6, which means you'll infect 6 other people with your common cold virus.

-So um I think as long as we you put that in perspective, China population density that they're going to spread more per person because they're just closer.
+So I think as long as we put that in perspective, China population density that they're going to spread more per person because they're just closer.

-Uh, but with the the land mass and distribution we have, we can spread that out and decrease the risk of others in a more effective manner to some degree.
+But with the land mass and distribution we have, we can spread that out and decrease the risk to others in a more effective manner to some degree.

 Still can't get over.

-You know, we've known what why have I been highlighting what struck and page talked about when they said, Oh, you know, those those smelly Walmart chopper Trump supporters, I can spell them from here.
+You know, we've known what, why have I been highlighting what Strzok and Page talked about when they said, oh, you know, those smelly Walmart chopper Trump supporters, I can smell them from here.

-Why was uh Obama suggesting, oh, those people in Pennsylvania are bitter Americans clinging to their God, their constitutional rights, uh, their Bibles and religion.
+Why was Obama suggesting, oh, those people in Pennsylvania are bitter Americans clinging to their God, their constitutional rights, their Bibles and religion?

 Because it's just such a contempt that they have for we, the people.

-Um, let me go back to now Don Lemon, fake news CNN.
+Let me go back to now Don Lemon, fake news, CNN.

 I met Don Lemon a couple of times.